-- a.
-Content - 1.
+- Content - 1.
 Defining conflict and recognizing when it exists - 2.
 Developing strategies for dealing with conflict - 3.
 Identifying resources available to help resolve conflict - b.
 Opportunities to learn and practice conflict resolution techniques. - c.
 Explanation of the importance of conflict resolution skills in Job Corps and in the workplace.

 R2.
-Driver Education
+Driver Education and License Attainment

 - a.
-Provide each new student who does not already possess a driver's license with instruction that will enable him or her to obtain a learner's permit. - b.
-Initiate driver training during CPP as described in Section 3.22 (Driver Education), whenever possible.
+Review with each student who does not already possess a license, the steps necessary to attain a license; and document these steps in the Center Information System (CIS) through the student's Personal Career Development Plan (PCDP).
+These actions will take place during CPP. - b.
+Provide each new student who does not already possess a driver's license with instruction that will enable him or her to attain a learner's permit. - c.
+Initiate driver training during CPP as described in Chapter 3, Section 3.20 (Driver Education), whenever possible.